AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-02.md

 - That’s why it is referred to as one-way data binding.
 - React achieves one-way data binding by using state and props.

+- But we can achieve two way binding using events. eg: onChange

+---

 class components don't use hooks concept.

 where as functional components supports hooks concepts.